EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Abstract

 \section{Abstract}

-Label assignment is often employed in recent convolutional neural network (CNN) based detectors to determine positive or negative samples during training process.
-However, we note that current label assignment strategies barely consider the characteristics of targets in remote sensing images thoroughly, such as large variations in orientations, aspect ratios and scales, which lead to insufficient sampling.
-In this paper, an Elliptical Distribution aided Adaptive Rotation Label Assignment (EARL) is proposed to select positive samples with higher quality in orientation detectors, and yields better performance.
-Concretely, to avoid inadequate sampling of targets with extreme scales, an adaptive scale sampling (ADS) strategy is proposed to dynamically select samples on different feature levels according to the scales of targets.
-To enhance ADS, positive samples are selected following a dynamic elliptical distribution (DED), which can further exploit the orientation and shape properties of targets.
-Moreover, a spatial distance weighting (SDW) module is introduced to mitigate the influence from low-quality samples on detection performance.
-Extensive experiments on popular remote sensing datasets, such as DOTA and HRSC2016, demonstrate the effectiveness and the superiority of our proposed EARL, where without bells and whistles, it achieves 72.87 of mAP on DOTA dataset by being integrated with simple structure, which outperforms current state-of-the-art anchor-free detectors and provides comparable performance as anchor-based methods.
+Label assignment is a crucial process in object detection, which significantly influences the detection performance by determining positive or negative samples during training process.
+However, existing label assignment strategies barely consider the characteristics of targets in remote sensing images (RSIs) thoroughly, e.g., large variations in scales and aspect ratios, leading to insufficient and imbalanced sampling and introducing more low-quality samples, thereby limiting detection performance.
+To solve the above problems, an Elliptical Distribution aided Adaptive Rotation Label Assignment (EARL) is proposed to select high-quality positive samples adaptively in anchor-free detectors.
+Specifically, an adaptive scale sampling (ADS) strategy is presented to select samples adaptively among multi-level feature maps according to the scales of targets, which achieves sufficient sampling with more balanced scale-level sample distribution.
+In addition, a dynamic elliptical distribution aided sampling (DED) strategy is proposed to make the sample distribution more flexible to fit the shapes and orientations of targets, and filter out low-quality samples.
+Furthermore, a spatial distance weighting (SDW) module is introduced to integrate the adaptive distance weighting into loss function, which makes the detector more focused on the high-quality samples.
+Extensive experiments on several popular datasets demonstrate the effectiveness and superiority of our proposed EARL, where without bells and whistles, it can be easily applied to different detectors and achieve state-of-the-art performance.
 The source code will be available at: \url{https://github.com/Justlovesmile/EARL}.